CrazyCoder613/awesome-vue/README.md

  - [vue-simple-search-dropdown](https://github.com/romainsimon/vue-simple-search-dropdown) - A simple searchable input dropdown component with no external dependency
  - [@innologica/vue-dropdown-menu](https://github.com/Innologica/vue-dropdown-menu) - Dropdown menu component for Vue.
 Any element can be dropdown trigger and anything can be dropded down content.
  - [vue-menu-aim](https://github.com/Dimon24021993/vue-menu-aim) - Menu triangle select, aka Amazon
- - [vue-stripe-menu](https://github.com/Alexeykhr/vue-stripe-menu) - Creating a navigation menu with animations like on Stripe

 ### Minus Plus Input